kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 ```

 {% warning %}
-The kubernetes cluster needs to support LoadBalancer for this to work.
+The Kubernetes cluster needs to support LoadBalancer for this to work.
-This may not be the case if the kubernetes cluster is running locally with `kind` or `k3d`.
+This may not be the case if the Kubernetes cluster is running locally with `kind` or `k3d`.
 {% endwarning %}

 ### Define a listener using `MeshGateway`